-You will most likely lie flat on a special board with both arms above your head.
-Your arms will be supported by the board and hands holding a bar.
-To help support your arms, a mouldable cushion type device called a vac bag maybe made for you.
-A support will be placed under your knees.
+You will most likely lie flat on an angled board with both arms well supported above your head and a support placed under your knees.
 The radiation therapists will make sure you are as comfortable as possible.
+If you are having your internal mammary lymph nodes treated you will be lying on a flat board.
 If you have any restriction of your arm movement, please inform a member of the ARO team.
-You can be referred to physiotherapy if you have not already had a referral.
+Physiotherapy services are available at ARO if you have not already had a referral.